StephenBanbury/jekyll-blank-template/_posts/2019-04-18-week-eight-what-is-creativity.markdown

 published: true
 ---

 This week’s subject is Creativity.
-The idea of bringing a truly creative approach to app development is, to me, an extremely exciting one.
-In fact, the use of the word 'creative' in the title of this MA was probably the biggest draw, particularly seeing it used together with the words ‘app’ and ‘development’!
-This is an unusual conjunction but, I believe, it should not be so; I have long viewed coding as an inherently creative process and my growth as a programmer has occurred alongside my development as an artist.
+The idea of bringing a truly creative approach to app development is, to me, an exciting one.
+In fact, the use of the word 'creative' in the title of this MA was, for me, probably the biggest draw, particularly seeing it used in conjunction with the words ‘app’ and ‘development’.
+At the time, when viewed in context of the plethora of computing courses positioned within the realm of the sciences, the bringing together of these words seemed unusual.
+But to me it seemed a perfectly natural fit.
+Perhaps the word 'app' conjures up something of the current zeitgeist, as the past decade has seen apps become a staple of a modern life, often in playful and entertaining ways.
+But, even aside from this kind of creative intent, I have long viewed coding _itself_ as an inherently creative process, and my growth as a programmer has occurred alongside my development as an artist.

 # Disruption